RocketFuel-BlockChain-Inc/rocketfuel-hosted-page-readme/readmeone.md

 		 });
     });

-# Wrapper Script Implementation
+4. **Wrapper Script Implementation**
-1. Add the following script to the Merchant site.
+		4.1.
+Add the following script to the Merchant site.

 		script-- src="rkfl.js"

-2. Once we get the response with the uuid.
+	4.2	Once we get the response with the uuid.
 We will initialise an object 				of the above included script, while initialising the object we will pass the uuid ,callback function, environment.

 		const  uuidInfo = JSON.parse(result);
 		if(uuidInfo.error !== undefined){